 It is also known as the ratio of users who click on a particular advertisement or link of the website to the number of total users who view a page

-It can be explained as the number of site visitors who take the desired action on your online presence such as a blog, website or any other type of digital ads.
+It can be explained as the number of site visitors who take the desired action on your online presence such as a blog, website, or any other type of digital ad.

-The conversion rate of a website or any other online presence shows that how much visitors are converted into the leads.
-Most of the marketers measure the success of their efforts by keeping an eye on conversion rate.
+The conversion rate of a website or any other online presence shows how many visitors are converted into leads.
+Most marketers measure the success of their efforts by keeping an eye on the conversion rates.

 CMS (Content Management System)

-Key features of a content management system are making content searchable in search engines, generating navigation elements for better user experience as well as to keep track of users and many more.
+Key features of a content management system are making content searchable in search engines, generating navigation elements for better user experience as well as to keeping track of users, and many more.

 Pay Per Click (PPC)

-A most famous model of online marketing in which advertisers pay a specific sum of money each time to the website owner when one of their ads are clicked by website visitors.
+A most famous model of online marketing is in which advertisers pay a specific sum of money each time to the website owner when one of their ads is clicked by website visitors.
 It is a way to get paid clicks on your advertisement or links.